fertrig/trigoso.xyz/static/resume.md

 Fast learner and very adaptable; emotionally competent with high levels of intuition, intelligence, and creativity.

 ## Work Experience
+### Synco
+_Lead Software Engineer • June 2024 - Present • [teamsynco.io](https://teamsynco.com)_

+Led the development of a real-time chat application with offline functionality.
+Built front-ends in iOS, Android, and Web.
+Fully remote role, worked with 3 other senior developers, reported directly to CTO.

+Built UI features in iOS and Android using Flutter.
+Developed mobile native integrations using Flutter method channels, Swift, and Kotlin.
+Learned Swift and Swift UI to develop an iOS Share Extension.
+Developed a WebSockets client using Typescript.

+Worked with GraphQL clients on web, Flutter, Swift.
+Used Riverpod in Flutter.
+Worked with Isar, a mobile NoSQL database.
+Used React, Apollo, GraphQL in the web.
+Implemented new features behind feature flags.
+Instrumented the mobile apps with logging, both local and remote logs.

+Collaborated with product team to validate product design.
+Worked with designers to clarify requirements.
+Implemented and promoted Apple's Human Interface Guidelines.

+Researched and developed the integration between a Flutter app and an iOS share extension.
+Managed hard memory requirements imposed by iOS.
+Used AI coding assistants: Github Copilot and Cursor.

+Exceeded very high expectations.

 ### Monarch
 _Principal Developer • April 2020 - Present • [monarchapp.io](https://monarchapp.io)_